cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-table.md

 :   The partition bound specification for a new partition.
 Refer to [CREATE TABLE](/docs/sql-statements/sql-statement-create-table.md) for more details on the syntax of the same.

 access_method
 :   The method to use for accessing the table.
-Refer to Choosing the Storage Model for more information on the table storage models and access methods available in Greenplum Database.
+Refer to Choosing the Storage Model for more information on the table storage models and access methods available in Cloudberry Database.
 Set to `heap` to access the table as a heap-storage table, `ao_row` to access the table as an append-optimized table with row-oriented storage (AO), or `ao_column` to access the table as an append-optimized table with column-oriented storage (AO/CO).

   <p class="note">
 <strong>Note:</strong>